maxharlow/tutorials/getting-started/README.md

 ### Windows

-If you have Windows 10, you can use Bash on Windows which is much easier to get set up with.
-First, follow the [installation instructions](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
-To get to the terminal after it has been installed open Command Prompt from the Start menu then enter `bash`.
+If you have Windows 10, we first need to get the 'Windows Subsystem for Linux' by following these [installation instructions](https://docs.microsoft.com/en-gb/windows/wsl/install-win10).
+Choose the Ubuntu Linux distribution.
+To get to the terminal afterwards open Command Prompt from the Start menu then enter `bash`.

-If you have another version of Windows, you will need to [download and install Cygwin](https://cygwin.com/install.html).
-To get to the terminal after it has been installed open Cygwin from the Start menu.
+If you have an older version of Windows, you will need to [download and install Cygwin](https://cygwin.com/install.html).
+At the 'select packages' screen search for `lynx` and `wget`, and tick their boxes before continuing.
+To get to the terminal afterwards open Cygwin from the Start menu.

 The first time you open it you should set Cygwin to use your Windows home directory: